-A Plan to avoid Long-Term Impacts of Introducing Landing Fees for General Aviation in Australia
+A Plan to Avoid Long-Term Impacts of Introducing Landing Fees for General Aviation in Australia

-Rather than simply the "Middle of Everywhere"
+Rather than simply being the "Middle of Everywhere," why not also be the "Centre of Growth"?

 Introducing landing fees at regional and local aerodromes in Australia—particularly those catering to general aviation (GA)—may appear to offer a short-term revenue boost for councils.
 However, long-term evidence and economic logic suggest this approach is counterproductive and may actually reduce overall income for local governments while harming regional economies.